WHERE TO GO IN DENMARK – PLACES TO VISIT

 Talek from Travels With Talek

-In Tivoli Gardens in Copenhagen, Denmark you will find many attractions and activities all rolled up into a magical fairytale land.
+In Tivoli Gardens in Copenhagen, Denmark, you will find many attractions and activities all rolled up into a magical fairytale land.
+Yes, it is located in Copenhagen, but it is a small village, so it is listed here as an extra place.

 It is an amusement park with one of the oldest still-operational roller coasters in the world.
 It is an international Epcot Center-style restaurant row with exotic oriental cuisine as well as hearty German fare.
 It is a music venue featuring some of the most popular performers.
 Lastly, it is a collection of parks and gardens that change with the seasons.